A Party with a Purpose

 Not for profit…….
 For the love of music

 Thame Town Music Festival teams up with BBC Introducing

-Thame Town Music Festival is delighted to announce that BBC Introducing will be part of the festival on Saturday 10th July 2021.
+Thame Town Music Festival is delighted to announce that BBC Introducing will be part of the festival.
 The free festival held in Thame town centre and 8 other venues attracted an estimated 12,500 visitors to 2019's event.
-In 2021 the organisers are adding a special dedicated BBC Introducing stage to highlight the young, emerging talent.
+In 2022 the organisers are adding a special dedicated BBC Introducing stage to highlight the young, emerging talent.
 The stage is to be curated by radio presenter Dave Gilyeat and his team at BBC Introducing in Oxford.

 Dave commented: “We are really happy to get involved with Johnnie and Thame Town Music Festival.
 I’ve always noticed how they’ve given slots to several bands we’ve supported over the years, which has been great, so we’re delighted to become part of the cause!
 There are some fantastic new acts coming through and we are dedicated to helping achieve the opportunities, recognition and success they deserve.

 Festival Director, Johnnie Littler said: “We are thrilled to be working with Dave and his BBC Introducing Oxford team to help showcase great new music from the area.
 It is part of our mission to give emerging talent a platform to perform and reach a new and wider audience.
 We have found a kindred spirit in Dave who has long been a vigorous champion of new acts and the best of the new breed.”

 BBC Radio 6 Music DJ, Tom Robinson, who was an early supporter of TTMF added: “I’m delighted this great festival is going from strength to strength.”

 Well done Thame Town Music Festival and BBC Introducing – a great partnership!